-MidCoast Water is a county council, which was formed in July 1997 as a result of reforms to the State electricity network.
+MidCoast Water was formed in July 1997 as a county council, as a result of reforms to the State electricity network.

 The new organisation took on the staff, assets and former responsibilities from three authorities: